Déprimisme

-Déprimisme ("depressionism") is a contemporary French art and literary movement, in which authors dwell on the failures of society.
+Déprimisme ("depressionism") is a present-day French art and literary movement, in which authors dwell on the failures of society.
 The movement can be identified as a cross between expressionism and symbolism.
 Originally a French movement, the term has later been extended to refer to direct commentary on any contemporary, particularly western or American culture.
 In a general sense, "depressionism" is the practice of manipulating social ideas and conventions in such a way as to elicit an emotional or intellectual effect from the audience.

-For example, in a painting of this genre, the artist would use the actual physical texture and form of a painting to depict not only the subject matter, but the implied emotional state of the subject in his/her environment.
+For example, in a painting of this genre, the artist would use the actual physical texture and form of a painting to depict not only the subject matter, but the implied emotional state of the subject in their environment.
 The resulting painting is ultimately a distortion of reality intermingled with social commentary.
 Michel Houellebecq's 1998 novel The Elementary Particles is considered a primary work.